matthias-geier/cb-test/README.md

 Features:

 Fix titles -> right now none are there
-Increase headline size
-Add confirmation for deleting stuff
+Add confirmation for deleting access key

 Epics: